Pregnancy and COVID-19: What are the risks?

 - Stay home from work, school and public areas and stay home in isolation if you're sick, unless you're going to get medical care.
 Avoid public transportation, taxis and ride-hailing services if you're sick.

 Above all, focus on taking care of yourself and your baby.
-Contact your health care provider to discuss any concerns.
-If you're having trouble managing stress or anxiety, talk to your health care provider or a mental health counselor about coping strategies.
+Contact your health care team to discuss any concerns.
+If you're having trouble managing stress or anxiety, talk to your health care professional or a mental health counselor about coping strategies.